sfdeloach/docker/README.md

    1. Redis: host and port
    2. Pg: user, host, database, password, port
 4. Use pool connections for postgres
-5. Create initial table of values in postgres if it does not exist
+5. Create initial table of values in database if it does not exist
+6. Setup redis client, same as the `worker` service above, a duplicate client is needed to [publish](https://github.com/redis/node-redis/blob/master/docs/pub-sub.md).
+7. Define at least four routes:
+   1. Test route that simply verifies the API is receiving requests
+   2. All values from postgres
+   3. All values from redis
+   4. On user submission of a number, validate input, update value log in postgres, return answer if it exists, if not, send (publish) the task to the `worker` and return a busy signal